oscoreio/ai-workflows/README.md

 ### Disclaimer

-You’re responsible for AI usage costs.
+You're responsible for AI usage costs.
 Only project contributors can label issues to trigger the workflow, preventing abuse by non-contributors.